How To Go Back To School As A Single Mom

 Even though she took her courses online, Cassie felt like an important member of the class.
 “I really found my place at National,” she remembers.
 “I was invested in the work, and I couldn’t wait for each new class to begin.
 In addition, I felt really connected with my instructors, and it was easy to forget we weren’t in a classroom setting, from how much my teachers, classmates and I stayed in constant communication.
 I’ve taken online courses before, but this was different.
 The level of camaraderie was amazing.”

 For this single mom, the National experience went above and beyond.
-Cassie adds, “I am so thankful that for the few classes I had on-site — my instructors allowed me to bring my son with me.”
+Cassie adds, “I am so thankful that for the few classes I had in person — my instructors allowed me to bring my son with me.”
 She never had to face the additional stress or cost of finding a babysitter or another childcare option.

 Grants for Moms Going Back to School